yug95/node-mysql/README.md

 * `Pm2` a process manager which help to watch, reload, restart and monitor with load balancer in each and every activity.
 * `nodemailer` is used to send mail over SMTP. as for i now used for sending mail if error comes.
 * `bcrypt` is used to encrypt your password through salt and hashing technique and which won't store password as plain text in database.
+* `artillery` is used to perform load testing which will check sustainibility of your API at `high traffic`.

 # Swagger Related task